Wake Forest Career 1961-1968

 The College and the Convention: Students’ chafing at mandatory chapel was but one example of the dynamic between tradition and change that marked the early 1960s.
 According to David Fyten (author of the “Pilgrim’s Progress” series about President Tribble, in the Wake Forest Magazine 2006), the six years between 1957 and 1963 might well have been “the most eventful, tumultuous, and pivotal in Wake Forest’s history.”

-It began in April 1957, as the Wake Forest Trustees voted to allow dancing on campus for the first time since 1937, when it had been banned by the Baptist State Convention.
-There was an immediate uproar among Baptist leaders and six months later, the Trustees rescinded their decision, but not before the issue of Wake Forest’s morality had become an issue among conservative Baptists and alumni.
+Six months later, the Trustees rescinded their decision, but not before the issue of Wake Forest’s questionable morality had become a hot button issue among conservative Baptists and alumni.
 They railed against President Harold Tribble and lobbied for greater control of Wake Forest, including the Convention’s right of prior approval for any Trustees’ changes to the College’s charter.

 Chaplain Hollingsworth: “A great deal has been said about who contributed what to our efforts to communicate with the Baptist people and enlist support for the Trustee Proposal. … Let me take this opportunity to express special thanks to you for your assistance, both personally and on behalf of the entire College family.
 Your visits to the associations I know represented some sacrifice on your part and was, in fact, a mark of your generous willingness to go beyond the call of duty.
 This is more deeply appreciated than words can say.”